 - If awarded funding, the individual filmmaker will be legally and financially responsible for the grant award and meeting contract requirements

-- An application must support a project that is initiated, produced, and/or managed by the individual filmmaker, not an organization
+- An application must support a project that is initiated, produced, and/or managed by the individual filmmaker, not another entity or organization

 - Maintain current registration in the Produce Iowa Media Production Directory

-- Individual filmmakers are encouraged to register on the Iowa Targeted Small Business website; however, grant funds will be administered directly to an individual and not to a for-profit entity
+- Individual filmmakers are encouraged to register on the Iowa Targeted Small Business website

 - For-profit corporation or business